alsatian-test/alsatian/README.md

       // output for Alsatian that it should have been a hex code if (this.shouldMatch) {
         throw new MatchError(
-          "not a hex code",
+          `expected {this.actualValue} to be a hex code but it wasn't.`,
           "a hex code",
-          `expected {this.actualValue} to be a hex code but it wasn't.` );
+          "not a hex code"
+        );
       }
       // output for Alsatian that it should not have been a hex code else {
         throw new MatchError(
-          "a hex code",
+          `expected {this.actualValue} to not be a hex code but it wasn't.`,
           "not a hex code",
-          `expected {this.actualValue} to not be a hex code but it wasn't.` );
+          "a hex code"
+        );
       }
     }